The Ecumenical Institute of Theology

 I Incomplete

-The grade of "I" is a temporary notation indicating that some course work has not been completed by the end of the term due to some circumstance beyond the student'’s control and that the professor has approved an extension of time.
-An "I" is never automatically granted; a student must submit a written petition, available from the E.I. office, that requires the approval of both the professor and the Dean.
-Dates for the submission of all work to remove Incompletes are published each term by the Registrar's office.
-Failure to submit outstanding work to the professor by this date will result in a grade of "F" being assigned by the Registrar.
+The grade of “I” is a temporary notation indicating that some course work has not been completed by the end of the term due to some circumstance beyond the student’s control and that the professor has approved an extension of time.
+An “I” is never automatically granted; a student must submit a written petition, available for download here and from the E.I. office, that requires the approval of both the professor and the Dean.
+Dates for the submission of all work to remove Incompletes are published each term by the Registrar’s office.
+Failure to submit outstanding work to the professor by this date will result in a grade of “F” being assigned by the Registrar.

 Course Failures and Repeats